 So long as you live in their range, it’s easy to draw Blue Jays to your bird feeding station!
-All you need is a large enough bird feeder to support their weight (Blue Jays are large song birds, weighing two to four ounces) and some of their favorite food…
+In fact, all you need is a large enough bird feeder to support their weight (Blue Jays are large song birds, weighing two to four ounces) and some of their favorite food…

 The Best Bird Seed for Blue Jays – Peanuts In the Shell

 Much like me at a Minnesota Twins game, Blue Jays go crazy for eating shell-on peanuts.
-If you place a handful on your deck or in a bird feeder (I’d recommend something squirrel resistant.
-It turns out they also love peanuts) you’ll soon get Blue Jays swooping in to carry them to a nearby tree to eat.
+So, if you place a handful on your deck or in a bird feeder, (I’d recommend something squirrel resistant.
+It turns out they also love peanuts) you’ll soon get Blue Jays swooping in to carry them to a nearby tree.
 One of my favorite bird feeding sights is a Blue Jay picking up multiple peanuts to select the heaviest they can carry.
-I told you they were clever.
+See, I told you they were clever.

 Peanuts are a good source of healthy fats and protein for birds and Blue Jays have large, strong beaks that can easily break into the shell.

-If you’re looking to avoid the mess of leftover peanut shells.
+Also, if you’re looking to avoid the mess of leftover peanut shells.
 De-shelled peanut bits have also worked well for me with Blue Jays.
 They will grab several of these and stuff them into their throat pouch before flying off.
 For some reason, I do find that they go extra crazy for peanuts in the shell if you can swing it.
-Food for thought if you have a bird feeder with enough space.
+So, food for thought if you have a bird feeder with enough space.

 As a bonus, several other birds will gladly enjoy eating peanuts at your feeders: